 £180 deposit at time of booking – balance payment of project fee due 12 weeks before departure

-- Breakfast and lunch on school days
+- Lunch on school days

 - Transfers from Phuket Airport on arrival